ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 * Go to [g:Profiler website](https://biit.cs.ut.ee/gprofiler/gost)
 * Under options there should be button with **Bring your own data (Custom GMT)**.
 Use this to upload the GMT file you got from the reannotation.

-> Note: After succesfully uploading a GMT the "Organism" should change to weird unique identifier.
+> Note: After succesfully uploading a GMT the "Organism" should change to unique token instead.

 * Either copy/paste the content of "CAFE5_significant_families.txt" or use **Upload query** to upload the file.
 * Click **Run query** and the results should show up underneath.

-## Step 6: Analyse results
+## Step 6: Looking at results

-> You can copy the significant terms and view them in [QuickGO](https://www.ebi.ac.uk/QuickGO/) by adding them to basket...

-**To be continued...**
+Take your time to explore the results and get a bit familiar with the user interface of g:Profiler.

+> A nice feature is that you can share your results by clicking the **show short link** button in the overview part of the results.
+Here are some pre-generated results: (https://biit.cs.ut.ee/gplink/l/6aRIEd1TRG)

+Notice that a lot of the significant terms are rather similar.
+If you look at the detailed results you can see that many of the genes have similar pattern of GO terms.
+This is common with GO analysis because of the GO hierarchy.
+One way to view the GO hierarchy is with QuickGO.
+You can copy the significant terms (there is a copy to clipboard icon in the GO terms column) and view them in [QuickGO](https://www.ebi.ac.uk/QuickGO/) by adding them to **basket** and then clicking the tiny round button with hierarchy like logo.